v-hearya/OfficeDocs-SkypeforBusiness-Test-pr/server-2013/lync-server-2013-hosted-voice-mail-policies.md

 > [!NOTE]
 > The tenant administrator of your hosted Exchange UM service will provide the necessary values for your Destination and Organization attribute settings.
-To configure your policy, you must run the New-CsHostedVoicemailPolicy cmdlet or use the set-cshostedvoicemailpolicy cmdlet to modify one that exists (for example, the global policy).
+To configure your policy, you must run the New-CsHostedVoicemailPolicy cmdlet or use the Set-CsHostedVoicemailPolicy cmdlet to modify one that exists (for example, the global policy).